gitname/react-gh-pages/.github/ISSUE_TEMPLATE/help.md

 Which of these applies to you? _(Select all that apply)_

-- [ ] I'm following the tutorial from start to finish
+- [ ] I'm following the tutorial as-written from start to finish
 - [ ] I'm using a custom domain (note: not covered in tutorial)
 - [ ] I'm using React Router (note: not covered in tutorial)